 |BRAISED PORK LEG & HARD BOILED EGG||MANGO & COCONUT STICKY RICE|

 A classic Thai dessert of mango and coconut sticky rice can be found almost directly across the street.
-Sometimes you can find this dish drizzled with sweetened condensed milk and sprinkled with puffed rice, but other times it’s served plain.
+Sometimes you can find this dish drizzled with sweetened condensed milk and sprinkled with crispy mung beans, but other times it’s served plain.
 We think the mangoes here are unbelievable and don’t need the added sugar, but try whatever you’d like.

 How to Order Food from Street Stalls